-North Isle Productions was set up by Producer Lili Sandelin in 2007 and has been creating imaginative and original films ever since.
+North Isle Productions was set up by Producer Lili Sandelin in 2007 and we have been creating imaginative and original films ever since.

 North Isle’s other projects include documentaries covering medical science (inc. stem cell science, neurodegeneration, genetics and death), human stories and social issues.
 Lili’s recent doc ‘Finding Josephine’ with award winning director Tomas Sheridan was shot in Uganda and funded by Why Poverty? scheme.
 After a successful broadcast run in multiple territories, the film has now been seen over 60,000 times on Youtube.